phunanon/conlangs/wqle/README.md

 When vocalised, speakers may omit the final vowel if they double the length of a matching penultimate vowel.
 E.g. tìbu /tiubu/ could be spoken /tiuːb/.

+A coda of one of /bdg/ may be ejective.

 Adjectives follow the word they describe.

 Contiguous nouns act as `noun [of] noun`.
 Pronouns are excluded from this.